smarlowucf/azurectl/doc/man/azurectl::compute::vm.md

 ## __--custom-data=string-or-file__

-A string of data, or a path to a file whose contents will be injected into the new virtual machine after being base64-encoded.
-Waagent will store this base64-encoded data on the VM as both an attribute of __/var/lib/waagent/ovf-env.xml__ and as the sole contents of __/var/lib/waagent/CustomData__.
+A string of data, or a path to a file whose contents will be injected into the new virtual machine.

+The provided data or file content will be base64-encoded.
+During provisioning, waagent will store this data on the VM as both an attribute of __/var/lib/waagent/ovf-env.xml__ and as the sole contents of __/var/lib/waagent/CustomData__.
+By default, waagent will store the data on the VM as it was encoded during transport; the contents will need to be base64-decoded in order to access the original custom data.
+Waagent can be configured to decode the custom data and write out the original data, by changing the __Provisioning.DecodeCustomData__ attribute in __/etc/waagent.conf__.

 Note: customdata is limited to 64K; using a file larger than 64K will fail.